 Bubby: Whatever, Sissy.
 Anyway.
 I know that there are people out there that dream about going back to their hometown and showing all their old high school nemisis how wonderful they turned out and all.
 I am not one of these – and neither is Lacy.
 Going back home was never in her plans.
 Of course, having her sister steal her fiance wasn’t in her plans either.
 She loved the big city life of New York and having to fit back into a small town where EVERYONE knows your business is difficult at best for her.
 To add insult to injury, she has to move in with Grandma – a wonderful woman who loves and nurtures her family with large doses of sugar and butter.
 I can relate!

 Sissy: There are 4 more books in this series (Building Blocks of Murder, A Family Case of Murder, Arch Enemy of Murder, and Class Reunion of Murder), and all are worth a read.
 There is also a Christmas novella, Christmas Steele, which I haven’t read yet but Bubby says was a little slice of Lacy Steele fun.
 The author, Vanessa Gray Bartal, is self-published and has written over 50 books.
 Again, I ask what is wrong with those publishing companies?
 Am I missing something?
-They could do with more books like this and less smut fest fare like 50 Shades of Grey.
+They could do with more books like this and less smut fest fare like 50 Shades of Grey or videos from websites like https://www.hdsexvideo.xxx/, that this kind of content might of inspired.
 I will be trying her other books, count on it!
 I will suspend my intellectual block about cozy mysteries for this one author!
 One time only!
 Unless I change my mind!

 Bubby: I agree with Sissy – publishers take note!
 Vanessa Gray Bartal needs a contract and a large advance immediately!
 Maybe Sissy and I should form our own publishing firm and snatch up all these gems.
 Wish I could!
 In Morning Cup of Murder, our delightful heroine Lacy forms two connections right off the bat.
 One with new-to-town pastor Tosh and another with former high school football star Jason, whom she has known since a little before forever.
 The interplay between these three characters is nothing less than brilliant.
 So much fun to read.
 I wanted to climb into the book and be friends with these people, just so that I could be a part of their conversations!